 Insoluble fiber, on the other hand, does not dissolve in water, so it stays intact as it moves through your digestive system, drawing water into the intestine and helping with constipation.
-Food rich in insoluble fiber include broccoli, cabbage, leafy greens, bran, oats and rye.
+Food rich in insoluble fiber include broccoli, cabbage, leafy greens, oats and rye.

 Some practitioners believe that reducing stress is one of the most important natural remedies to consider when treating IBS.

 However, it seems to be a vicious circle, with stress making symptoms worse and worsening symptoms causing stress!